 In addition to these benefits, they contain more than 14 minerals, protein, soluble fiber, phytosterols, polyphenols, carotenoids, omega-3s, and vitamins B-complex, C, E, and K. They can also help you lower your LDL (or "bad cholesterol") levels.

 Petrucci is a fan of berries due to their myriad positive effects on the body.
-Not only do they contain the famed micronutrients (which are key for supporting your body's detoxification process, she says), but they can also stabilize free radicals.
-In fact, studies show that they may even help support physical vibrancy and manage sun damage.
+Not only do they contain the famed micronutrients (which are key for supporting your body's detoxification process, she says), but they can also stabilize free radicals2.
+In fact, studies show that they may even help support physical vibrancy and manage sun damage3.

 Her final recommendation is lemons—specifically, lemon water, a drink that has become a popular staple in many morning routines.
 First, Petrucci emphasizes the importance of hydrating the body to help beat bloat.
 More specifically, lemon water may promote smoother bowel movements, reduce constipation, and minimize water retention.